 Oversee your employees

 Proper employee management is another key piece to set up a successful retail business.
-In order to help ensure your customers have a positive experience while shopping at your store, you need to make sure your business is properly staffed.
-Nothing is more frustrating for customers than walking into a business and expect to be assisted, only to find not one available staff member to help them.
+In order to help ensure your customers have a positive experience while shopping at your store, you need to make sure your business is properly staffed and that your staff are performing as expected.
+Nothing is more frustrating for customers than walking into a business to find limited or disinterested staff.

-The best way to remedy this is to use a POS system to find your peak hours.
+One way to remedy this is to use a POS system to find your peak hours and monitor employee performance metrics.
 When are customers coming in the most?
 What days of the week do you have the most transactions and sales revenue?
 What time period do you experience a spike in sales?

 Have a payroll system in place

 All of your employees deserve a paycheck.
-Your payroll solutions should be seamless and simple, creating an efficient process that can generate checks, initiate direct deposit and calculate the correct taxes to be withheld.
+Consider software that helps with managing payroll.
+It should integrate with your POS system, creating an efficient process that can generate checks, initiate direct deposit and calculate the correct taxes to withhold.

 Track your inventory